 You can make a quick start to your DEA project by following this checklist.

-An informative DEA site is maintained by Ali Emrouznejad.
+An informative DEA site is maintained by Professor Ali Emrouznejad.

 CEPA, Centre for Efficiency & Productivity Analysis, provides a portal for working papers, grants and expertise in this area.